MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/new-eapconfiguration.md

 This command creates an EAP configuration object configured to use an EAP-TLS authentication method and to verify the server identity.
 The configuration object is stored in a variable named $B.
 PS C:\>$B = New-EapConfiguration -Tls -VerifyServerIdentity

-This command creates an EAP configuration object configured to use the TTLS authentication method, and specifies the *TunnledEapAuthMethod* parameter to use the EapConfigXmlStream created by the first EAP configuration object as the tunnel EAP authentication method.
+This command creates an EAP configuration object configured to use the TTLS authentication method, and specifies the *TunneledEapAuthMethod* parameter to use the EapConfigXmlStream created by the first EAP configuration object as the tunnel EAP authentication method.
-PS C:\>$A = New-EapConfiguration -Ttls -TunnledEapAuthMethod $B.EapConfigXmlStream
+PS C:\>$A = New-EapConfiguration -Ttls -TunneledEapAuthMethod $B.EapConfigXmlStream
 ```

 This set of commands creates an EAP configuration object customized with a TTLS authentication method which uses EAP-TLS as the tunneled client authentication method.